You opened sauerkraut some time ago, but finishing it takes longer than expected. At some point, you start to wonder: does sauerkraut go bad?

-In a few places you read that the fermented cabbage lasts only a few months, and in others that it pretty much stays safe to eat and tastes good forever.
-Some people claimed you can keep it on the countertop, while the rest urged you to refrigerate it.
+Some said that fermented cabbage lasts only a few months, while others that it stays safe to eat and tastes good forever.
+A few places claimed you can keep it on the countertop, while the rest urged you to refrigerate it.

 How To Store Sauerkraut